mightomi/beverage-vending-machine/README.md

 2. Run `docker run -dp 8080:8080 bvm_server`

 ## Testing
 This project uses swagger docs.
-Simply go to http://localhost:8080/api-docs/ to test the api
+After the app is running simply go to http://localhost:8080/api-docs/ to test the apis